feathers-plus/docs/source/v1/batch-loader/guide.md

 }
 ```

-<p class="tip">Notice `usersLoader` is being called within 3 quite different joins.
-These joins will share their batching and cache, noticeably improving overall performance.</p>
+> Notice `usersLoader` is being called within 3 quite different joins.
+These joins will share their batching and cache, noticeably improving overall performance.

 This example has batching and caching disabled.
 These 22 service calls are made when it is run.
 They are the same calls which a plain JavaScript implementation would have made: